API Requests Authentication

 Create a service account client in Keycloak

-Each Keycloak client has a built-in service account which, if enabled, allows it to obtain an access token.
-For more information, see the official Keycloak documentation, Using a service account.
+To authenticate API requests, you need a dedicated Keycloak client with a service account enabled.
+This allows the client to obtain access tokens using the client credentials grant.
+For more information, see the Keycloak documentation, Using a service account.

 To set up a service account client in Keycloak: